SWOSSAA CONSTITUTION

 7.1 -- Structure

-The Board of Reference shall consist of three
+The Board of Reference shall consist

-and one shall be the Second Vice President.
+President and one shall be the Second Vice President.

-In the event that a school of a member of the Board
+In the event that a school of a

-is involved in the issue, that member of the Board would abstain from the vote
+member of the Board is involved in the issue, that member of the Board would

-due to a conflict of interest, and an alternate person shall be added to the
+abstain from the vote due to a conflict of interest, and an alternate person

-Board of Reference from the Board of Directors.
+shall be added to the Board of Reference from the Board of Directors.

 7.2 -- Duties

-The Board of Reference shall decide upon all
+The Board of Reference shall decide

-There shall be no further appeal (Exception: ARTICLE 3.3).
+interpretations of rules and regulations, and protests.
+There shall be no further appeal (Exception:

 7.3 -- Procedures